study-groups/js-study-group/react/copy-paste-react.md

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs
 ).

-By adding the following to your code: `data:text/html,`You can cut-n-paste a single file into your browser bar run React without a hosting server.
+By adding the following to your code: `data:text/html,`You can copy-and-paste a single file into your browser bar run React without any form of HTTP server.

 ## copy-paste-react